Daniel 9: 24-27

 land of the living for whom the stroke was due (Isaiah 53:8).

-6. The Messiah was rejected before the nation could fulfill its priestly purpose and was replaced by another nation;
+6. The Messiah was rejected before the nation could fulfill its priestly purpose.

 a spiritual nation showing forth the fruits of the